adityaramesh/exercises/README.md

 	Exercise {major number}.{problem number}.

 The major number is initially set to the number of the problem set.
-To change the major number, use the \setmajornumber{} command; to disable it entirely, invoke \disablemajornumbering.
+To change the major number, use the `\setmajornumber{}` command; to disable it entirely, invoke `\disablemajornumbering`.
 Problems are automatically numbered consecutively.
-In case you wish to set the problem number manually, the problem environment accepts an optional parameter, used as follows.
+In case you wish to set the problem number manually, the `problem` environment accepts an optional parameter, used as follows.

 	\begin{problem}[5]
 	This is problem five.